 Our classes include physical postures, breathing exercises, chant, philosophy, guided meditation and deep relaxation.
 The following descriptions are meant to give you a general idea of the pace, intensity and style of each practice, but each class is as unique and inspiring as the teacher who leads it.
 Check out the About Us page to learn about each teacher's individual approach.

-The Shala offers two weekly community classes.
-Use your current membership or punch card or purchase a reduced rate $10 community class drop-in.
+The Shala offers several community classes.
+Use your current membership, purchase Community Class Drop-In or 10 Community Class Card to be used at designated 1-hour community classes.
 Please review schedule for current community class offerings.

 The Shala offers a weekly by-donation class on Sundays at 5:30pm taught by owner, Laura Josephy.
 100% of the donations will benefit a local organization.
 Every few months a new philanthropy is selected.
 No one turned away due to lack of funds.
 Current memberships and punch cards will not be debited for attendance in this class.

 All-Levels: A mixed level class designed for athletic beginners and those with some Yoga experience.
 Flow classes synchronize breath and movement to build heat, flexibility, strength and endurance.
 Though creative sequencing varies from teacher to teacher, the fluidity of the Sun Salutation is a key component of any given class.
 All-Levels classes are tailored based on the needs of the group but will offer variations to allow for an appropriate degree of challenge for both new and veteran students.